DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/date-navigator.md

-navigationButtonComponent | ComponentType&lt;[DateNavigator.NavigationButtonProps](#datenavigatornavigationbuttonprops)&gt; | A component that renders the date navigator's navitation button. openButtonComponent | ComponentType&lt;[DateNavigator.OpenButtonProps](#datenavigatoropenbuttonprops)&gt; | A component that renders a button that open a data navigator overlay element. navigatorText? | string | A date navigator text. target | ReactInstance | A React component instance or a DOM element that is used for date navigator overlay positioning. onVisibilityToggle | () => void | An event that initiates overlay showing or hiding. onNavigate | ({ back: boolean }) => void | An event than initiates navigation to the next date.
+navigationButtonComponent | ComponentType&lt;[DateNavigator.NavigationButtonProps](#datenavigatornavigationbuttonprops)&gt; | A component that renders the date navigator's navitation button. openButtonComponent | ComponentType&lt;[DateNavigator.OpenButtonProps](#datenavigatoropenbuttonprops)&gt; | A component that renders a button that open a data navigator overlay element. navigatorText? | string | A date navigator text. rootRef | (ref: ReactInstance) => void | A function that accepts the root component's React element. onVisibilityToggle | () => void | An event that initiates overlay showing or hiding. onNavigate | ({ back: boolean }) => void | An event than initiates navigation to the next date.